Build. 1 USPU - architecture monument (1912, Town council)

 On the basis of the university, a powerful educational, research and production complex was created in the structure of the Korsun-Shevchenko Pedagogical School, Shevchenko Specialized Lyceum-Boarding School, Uman Humanitarian Pedagogical College, etc.

 Since the 2000s, the range of areas and specialties expanding with which specialists are trained for general education institutions.
-New departments are being created - Foreign Philology Department, Physical Education Department, Social Training and Psychological Education Department, History Department.
+New departments are being created - Faculty of Foreign Languages, Faculty of Physical Education, Faculty of Social and Psychological Education, Faculty of History.